matewhoy/EcmaScript-tuto/README.md

 # EcmaScript_tuto
-This is an excercises using EcmaScript 6,7,8,9,10
+These are some examples of EcmaScript 6,7,8,9,10